sheepman39/DAlTON/algorithm.md

 Steps - set this.siteNum to siteNum

-### Site.addUnit()
+### Site.addItem()
-Goal - create a new unit and append it t the siteQ
+Goal - create a new unit and append it to the dataLL

 Input - none

 Output - none

 Steps - create a new site called tempUnit.
 The unit constructor will handle all input for the information.
-Then, append it to the end of unitQ
+Then, append it to the end of dataLL

-### Site.deleteUnit(int i)
+### Site.deleteItem(int i)
 Goal - delete a unit in the unit linked list

 Input - an integer representing the index of the list is needed